jaymzh/sugarjar/README.md

 github_user: jaymzh
 ```

-In addition, the environment variable `SUGARJAR_DEBUG` can be defined to set
+In addition, the environment variable `SUGARJAR_LOGLEVEL` can be defined to set
-debug on.
+a log level.
 This is primarily used as a way to turn debug on earlier in order to
 troubleshoot configuration parsing.

 ## Repository Configuration